 Nissan Xterra Interior

 - "The interior decor matches Xterra's utilitarian aims, perhaps too much.
-The dashboard is awash in hard plastic panels that look especially cut-rate.
-One test model suffered rattling front-door windows and an irritating squeak from the cargo area." -- Consumer Guide (2012)
+The dashboard is awash in hard plastic panels that look especially cut-rate." -- Consumer Guide (2012)

 - "Xterra has good headroom and legroom, though some tall drivers may feel too close to the steering wheel.
 The seats need more side bolstering to hold passengers in place through turns.
-They could also use a bit more padding for optimal long-distance comfort.
-Visibility is hampered by the rear roof styling and wide-base windshield pillars.
-Step-in is high without the available running boards. … The rear seat has plenty of headroom and adequate foot space.
-Legroom is tight with the front seats set far back.
-The seat cushions are too flat for best comfort.
-Xterra's tall ride height and narrow door bottoms make entry and exit particularly difficult." -- Consumer Guide (2012)
+They could also use a bit more padding for optimal long-distance comfort." -- Consumer Guide (2012)

 - "Though high-set, the audio controls are easy to reach.
 The climate controls are slightly recessed into the center dashboard stack but aren't difficult to decipher.
 The steering-wheel cruise and radio controls have tiny black markings on a gray background, rendering them nearly unreadable in most lighting conditions.
 They have no nighttime back lighting either, so the controls are practically useless unless you've memorized their functions." -- Consumer Guide (2012)